drhsqlite/fossil-mirror/www/globs.md

 ## <a id="syntax"></a>Syntax

 Where Fossil accepts glob patterns, it will usually accept a *list* of individual patterns separated from the others by whitespace or commas.

-Whitespace and commas may be quoted with either single or double quotation marks.
+The parser allows whitespace and commas in a pattern by quoting _the entire pattern_ with either single or double quotation marks.
+Internal quotation marks are treated literally.
+Moreover, a pattern that begins with a quote mark ends when the first instance of the same mark occurs, _not_ at a whitespace or comma.
+Thus, this:

+      "foo bar"qux

+…constitutes _two_ patterns rather than one with an embedded space, in contravention of normal shell quoting rules.

 A list matches a file when any pattern in that list matches.

 A pattern must consume and